MPPT Solar Charge Controllers Explained

 Due to the various losses in a solar system, it is common practice to oversize the solar array to enable the system to generate more power during bad weather and under various conditions, such as high temperatures where power derating can occur.
 The main loss factors include - poor weather (low irradiation), dust and dirt, shading, poor orientation, and cell temperature de-rating.
 Learn more about solar panel efficiency and cell temperature de-rating here.
 These loss factors combined can reduce power output significantly.
 For example, a 300W solar panel will generally produce 240W to 270W on a hot summer day due to the high-temperature power de-rating.
 Depending on your location, reduced performance will also occur in winter due to low solar irradiance.
 For these reasons, oversizing the solar array beyond the manufacturers ‘recommended or nominal value’ will help generate more power in unfavourable conditions.

-Oversizing by 150% (Nominal rating x 1.5) is possible on many professional MPPT solar charge controllers and will not damage the unit.
-However, many cheaper MPPT charge controllers are not designed to operate at full power for a prolonged amount of time, as this can damage the controller.
-Therefore, it is essential to check whether the manufacturer allows oversizing.
 Morningstar and Victron Energy allow oversizing well beyond the nominal values listed on the datasheets as long as you don’t exceed the input voltage and current limits.
 Victron MPPT controllers have been successfully used with 200% solar oversizing without any issues.
 However, the higher the oversizing, the longer the controller will operate at full power and the more heat it will generate.
-Without adequate ventilation, excess heat may result in the controller overheating and derating power or, in a worst-case scenario, complete shutdown or even permanent damage.
-Therefore always ensure adequate clearance around the controller according to the manufacturer’s specifications, and add fan-forced ventilation if required.
+Without adequate ventilation, excess heat may cause the controller to overheat and derate power, or, in a worst-case scenario, result in complete shutdown or even permanent damage.
+Therefore, always ensure adequate clearance around the controller, as specified by the manufacturer, and add fan-forced ventilation if necessary.

 Warning - you must NEVER exceed the maximum INPUT voltage (Voc) or maximum input current rating of the solar charge controller!